ishaan26/config_files/README.md

 #### Steps to install

 - Compile and install rofi from <https://github.com/DaveDavenport/rofi>
-  - ***The apt package of rofi is an older version and does not work with the config files provided*** **Therefore you should compile and install the latest version of check from <https://github.com/libcheck/check.git> to install rofi.
-The version included in apt is old.**
+  - ***The apt package of rofi is an older version and does not work with the config files provided.*** Therefore you should compile and install the latest version of Rofi from <https://github.com/davatorium/rofi>
 - Make sure polybar is installed properly
 - Soft link or copy the `linux/.config/rofi` folder to `~/.config`